Guidance for staff

 As is currently the case, the host must obtain permission to record a guest lecturer in advance of the event.
 The permission to record template is suitable for people aged 18 or over.

-If my lectures are being recorded, do I still need to upload materials onto duo prior to the lecture?
+If my lectures are being recorded, do I still need to upload materials to Ultra prior to the lecture?

-There is still a need to comply with the minimum standards in duo to support the learning of all students, including students with disabilities, through the provision of outlines and summary information in advance of lectures.
+There is still a need to comply with the minimum teaching standards in Ultra, to support the learning of all students, including students with disabilities, through the provision of outlines and summary information in advance of lectures.

 Will Encore stop students attending my lectures?